 She is a certified speaker and state trainer in the “In Our Own Voice” program through the National Alliance on Mental Illness (NAMI) New Hampshire chapter.
 She is also a NAMI NH support group facilitator and a certified teacher in the Family to Family program.

 She is a member of the Dartmouth Hitchcock Health System, Campaign to End Stigma and Discrimination in Behavioral Health.

 Kim is a graduate of the Dale Carnegie Business Immersion program a member of the National Speakers Association and is enrolled in the Brene Brown “Brave Leaders” certification program.

 She is a mother of a beautiful 27 year old daughter who is also in the helping field and is earning her Masters in Social Work.
-She works full time as a consultant, travels extensively in the US and lives in New Hampshire.
+She works full time as a consultant, travels extensively in the US and lives in Florida.

 It’s Ok to Not Be Ok